Everything You Need To Know:

 Will your business be a trawling company or will you sort, process and sell fish?

-Will you be selling fish and providing commercial fishing services to UK based businesses, or will you be exporting and providing services to foreigners?
+Will you be selling fish and providing commercial fishing services to UK based businesses, or will you be exporting and providing services abroad?

 This should be based on the above two decisions.
 You need to ensure that you show cash flow projections for at least 3 years to present to potential lenders.